 How far Hunter Valley from Sydney?

-It is located 2 hours north of Sydney and is Australia’s oldest wine region.
+Located 2 hours north of Sydney and this is Australia’s oldest wine region.
 Many of the wineries throughout the Hunter valley are family owned.
 Those have been passed down the family generations for hundreds of years.
 The wines are produced to the highest quality wines over the years.
 Some of the wineries won international awards, for example, James Busby perpetual award and James Halliday five star ratings for the quality of their wines.
 If you are obsessed with wine, try Vat 1 Semillon which is one of Australia’s most awarded white wines.

 There are many attractions and things to do whilst in the Hunter Valley and so much more than just the wine tours.
 The wine tours can be prebooked and you are part of a private tour or in a large group with a tour guide.
 Tour buses are prepared and organised to assist in moving patrons from one winery to the next.
-This avoids any risk of patrons driving whilst completing their wine tasting.
+This avoids any risk of patrons driving whilst completing their wine and cheese tasting.

-The wineries provide small samples of the different types of wine.
+The wineries in this valley provide small samples of the different types of wine.
 Hunter is famous for Semillon, Chardonnay, and Shiraz.
 Verdelho and Chambourcin are other vine varieties you can find in the region.
 Handmade chocolates, fudge, and cheese are the other options available for you of you a foodie!
 Along with those, you can taste olive samples which are also produced in the area.